katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 fig, ([ax1, ax2], [ax3, ax4]) = plt.subplots(2, 2)
 ```

-The data are plotted on each of the axes:
+The data are plotted on each of the axes (the subplots):

 ```python
 ax1.boxplot(rainfall_south)